leandroBorgesFerreira/Writeopia/documentation/writeopia_docs/docs/tutorial-basics/basics.md

 ## WriteopiaManager

-The class `WriteopiaManager` accepts many parameters, which will be covered in a different section, but you can simply call the constructor to have the default behavior:
+The class `WriteopiaManager` accepts many parameters, which will be covered in a different section, but you can simply call the constructor to have the default behaviour:

 ```kotlin
 @Composable